Sputnik V Vaccine Description

 Sputnik V Vaccine Clinical Trials

 On October 17, 2020, RDIF stated the Sputnik V vaccine (Gam-COVID-Vac) is undergoing post-registration clinical trials on 40,000 volunteers in Russia.
-Also, Sputnik V phase 3 studies are ongoing in Belarus, Venezuela, and the United Arab Emirates.
+Sputnik V phase 3 studies are ongoing in Belarus, Venezuela, and the United Arab Emirates.

 Clinical Trial NCT04530396: Phase 3 Clinical Trial of Efficacy, Safety, and Immunogenicity of Gam-COVID-Vac Vaccine Against COVID-19 (RESIST) - Last Update Posted: October 27, 2020.
-Randomized, double-blind (blinded for the trial subject and the study physician), placebo-controlled, multi-center clinical trial in the parallel assignment of efficacy, immunogenicity, and safety of the Gam-COVID-Vac combined vector vaccine against the SARS-CoV-2-induced coronavirus infection in adults in the SARS-СoV-2 infection prophylactic treatment.
+Randomized, double-blind (blinded for the trial subject and the study physician), placebo-controlled, multi-center clinical trial in the parallel assignment of efficacy, immunogenicity, and safety Gam-COVID-Vac combined vector vaccine against the SARS-CoV-2-induced coronavirus infection in adults in the SARS-СoV-2 infection prophylactic treatment.